r-tutor/libs1/radiant.data/app/tools/help/report_rmd.md

 You can add text, bullets, headers, etc. around the code chunks to describe and explain the results using <a href="http://rmarkdown.rstudio.com/authoring_pandoc_markdown.html" target="_blank">markdown</a>.
 For an interactive markdown tutorial visit <a href="http://commonmark.org/help/" target="_blank">commonmark.org</a>.

-If you started Radiant from Rstudio you can save the report in various formats (i.e., Notebook, HTML, Word, or PDF).
+If you started Radiant from Rstudio you can save the report in various formats (i.e., Notebook, HTML, Word, Powerpoint, or PDF).
+For  more on generating powerpoint presentation see <https://bookdown.org/yihui/rmarkdown/powerpoint-presentation.html>{target="_blank"}.
 To save the Rmarkdown file open in the editor select `Rmd` (or `Rmd + Data (zip)`) and press `Save report`.
 Previously saved Rmarkdown files can be loaded into Radiant by using the `Load report` button.
+For more

 You can also click the `Read files` button to browse for files and generate code to read it into Radiant.
 For example, read rda, rds, xls, yaml, and feather and add them to the `Datasets` dropdown.
 You can also read images, R-code, and text (e.g., Rmd or md) to include in your report.
 If the file type you want to load is not currently supported, the path to the file will be returned.
 If Radiant was started from an Rstudio project, the file paths used will be relative to the project root.
 Paths to files synced to local Dropbox or Google Drive folder will use the `find_dropbox` and `find_gdrive` functions to enhances reproducibility.